Raising the Bar of AI-generated Image Detection with CLIP: Discussion

 \section{Discussion}

-In this work, we have shown a series of good features of CLIP that can help detecting real from synthetic content.
-Through an extensive experimental analysis we found that: \begin{itemize} \item CLIP features support a much higher generalization ability than what had been discovered so far.
-By leveraging just a few examples, not even belonging to the generator under test, a simple CLIP-based detector achieves top performance on a large variety of generators and in the most challenging conditions. \item Maximizing the diversity of reference CLIP features impacts positively on performance, even when a relatively large number of examples is considered. \item It is well known that CLIP descriptive power descends from its huge pre-training set.
-Further increasing this set keeps boosting the performance, up to $10\%$. \item Experimental evidence seems to show that CLIP features, even when tuned to forensic applications, are mostly independent from low-level forensic traces.
-This opens the way to interesting developments.
-On one hand, one can gain immunity to possible malicious attacks working on low-level artifacts.
-On the other hand, there is room for further performance improvement by suitable fusion with classic detectors. \end{itemize} Overall, the present study provides a number of interesting insights but leaves much room for future work.
-We believe that new and better forensic methods can be proposed on top of CLIP.
-One major area of study can be to develop few-shot methods that adapt the detector on the fly to the situation of interest.
-Future work should also consider interpretability, to begin with understanding which forensic features is the detector exploiting to make its decisions.
+We have proposed a simple method based on CLIP features to distinguish real images from synthetic images.
+Through extensive experimental analysis, we found that: \begin{itemize} \item CLIP features support a much higher generalization ability than what had been discovered so far.
+By leveraging just a few examples, not even belonging to the generator under test, a simple CLIP-based detector achieves top performance on a large variety of generators and in the most challenging conditions. \item Maximizing the diversity of reference CLIP features has a positive impact on performance, even when a relatively large number of examples is considered. \item It is known that CLIP's descriptive power comes from its huge pre-training set.
+Further increasing this set keeps boosting performance, up to $10\%$. \item Experimental evidence suggests that CLIP features, even when adapted to forensic applications, are largely independent of low-level forensic traces.
+This provides some immunity to malicious attacks targeting low-level artifacts and paves the way for further performance improvements through suitable fusion with traditional detectors. \end{itemize} The present study provides a number of interesting insights but leaves much room for future work.
+We believe that new and better forensic methods can be proposed based on CLIP features.
+One major area of study is the development of few-shot methods that adapt the detector to the situation of interest on the fly.
+Future work should also consider interpretability, starting with understanding which forensic features the detector exploits to make its decisions.